 - Fay's time-travel story also comes off as this - especially when it's revealed she's an Unreliable Narrator.

-- Heroic Sacrifice: How Fay ultimately saves Ben's life by flooding the reactor chamber with her and Salvador inside, killing both of them and averting catastrophy.
+- Heroic Sacrifice: How Fay ultimately saves Ben's life by flooding the reactor chamber with her and Salvador inside, killing both of them and averting catastrophe.

-- Kidnapped By The Call: Fay's fantastic time-travel tale - and her continued insistence that only his blue-green algae can save the future - causes Bent to show her the door.
+- Kidnapped by the Call: Fay's fantastic time-travel tale - and she continued insistence that only his blue-green algae can save the future - causes Bent to show her the door.
 Bent's head is then shown a quick blow to the head by Fay's ally Ozzy, and Sven's now-unconscious body is dragged into their waiting helicopter.